Mumble-SRL/MBurger-Android/Readme.md

 ## Client usage

 Basically you can obtain and use all your project data using 3 classes with public static methods: `MBurgerTasks`, `MBurgerMapper` and `MBurgerApiActionInitializer`.
-All these classes are used to obtain and map your custom objects from Nooko objects.
+All these classes are used to obtain and map your custom objects from MBurger objects.

 ### Data model

-Nooko classes represent basic informations you put from the Dashboard, at the most basic you will have to use **MBProject****, MBBlocks**, **MBSections** and **MBClasses**.
+MBurger classes represent basic informations you put from the Dashboard, at the most basic you will have to use **MBProject****, MBBlocks**, **MBSections** and **MBClasses**.

 **MBProject** represents the informations about your project, name, id and features.
 A **MBBlock** represent a part of your Project, e.g. a list of News.
 They have a title, subtitle, order and an ArrayList of *MBSections* which represent the elements of the block.
 **MBSections** are the single elements of the blocks, every section contains a Map of *Elements*, which are the parts you choose from the dashboard to create your items.
 The Map uses the name of the Element as a key and a *MBClass* as a value.
-You should prior know which MBClass is which Element if you wish to map Nooko object to your custom objects manually, or you can use the `MBurgerMapper` to do this automatically for simple classes. **MBClass** is a basic class which every Element extends, you will find all about the MBElements consulting the [Javadoc](https://gitlab.mumbleserver.it/Enri/MBurger_LIB/tree/master/Javadoc "Javadoc").
+You should prior know which MBClass is which Element if you wish to map MBurger object to your custom objects manually, or you can use the `MBurgerMapper` to do this automatically for simple classes. **MBClass** is a basic class which every Element extends, you will find all about the MBElements consulting the [Javadoc](https://gitlab.mumbleserver.it/Enri/MBurger_LIB/tree/master/Javadoc "Javadoc").

-You can consult the [Javadoc](https://gitlab.mumbleserver.it/Enri/MBurger_LIB/tree/master/Javadoc "Javadoc") to know all the Nooko classes and methods if you will.
+You can consult the [Javadoc](https://gitlab.mumbleserver.it/Enri/MBurger_LIB/tree/master/Javadoc "Javadoc") to know all the MBurger classes and methods if you will.